You usually want to make a "safe"

 4![]()

-higher-level contracts?
-When the opponents bid a small slam, your natural
+leads to higher-level contracts?
+When the opponents bid a small slam,

-instinct may be to make a safe opening lead, but on some hands, being passive
+your natural instinct may be to make a safe opening lead, but on some hands,

-aggressive lead is often your only chance to beat a slam, especially if the
+An aggressive lead is often your only chance to beat a slam, especially

 via this auction: